 - Pan fry the latkes.
 In a large saute pan, heat 2 tablespoons of extra virgin olive oil on medium heat.
 Once the oil is hot you can start to make the latkes.
 Use a 1/4 cup measuring scoop and pack the latke mixture into it.
 Be sure to get all the noodles inside the scoop and press firmly.
 Carefully flip the measuring scoop to drop the latke onto the saute pan.
 My pan fit four latkes at a time.
 Once the latkes have cooked for a minute or two use a spatula and gently press down on the latke to flatten it slightly.
 Continue to gently flatten and shape the latkes as they cook.
 Cook for 4-6 minutes on each side.
 Flip once the edges are golden brown and crispy looking.
 Watch closely at the end to be sure you do not burn them.
 Once the first batch is complete, transfer to a plate or tray lined with paper towels to absorb excess oil.
 Continue to pan fry the next batch of latkes.
 Add another tablespoon or two of olive oil to your pan before each new batch.

-- Serve your latkes warm with a dollop of vegan sour cream (homemade or store-bought) and/or applesauce.
-I like to also garnish with diced fresh chives.
+- Serve your latkes warm with a dollop of vegan sour cream (homemade or store-bought) and/or my homemade applesauce recipe.
+When I serve with sour cream I like to also garnish the latkes with diced fresh chives and or fresh dill.

 Note: If you do not have a spiralizer, you could also use a food processor or hand grater to grate the sweet potato and shallot.
 You could finely dice the shallot.
 I have not tested these methods with this particular recipe but this is how traditional latkes are prepared.
 I find the spiralizer to be quick, simple and easy to clean.